Friends of the Rubicon

 RUBICON TRAIL: OWNERSHIP AND MAINTENANCE

-The Rubicon Trail is a "non-maintained" county owned road that runs through private property and USFS lands.
-But the key is that it IS a county road.
-However, if one gets off the road (like in an illegal bypass), it's safe to assume one has left the county road and entered either private property or the lands of the USFS.
+The Rubicon Trail is a "non-maintained" public road that runs through El Dorado county and private property, as well as along USFS lands.
+But the key is that it IS a public road.
+However, if one gets off the road (like in an illegal bypass), it's safe to assume one has left the public road and entered either private property or the lands of the USFS.

 The slabs (granite bowl) are mostly private property.
 Part of Spider Lake is private.
 Rubicon Springs is owned entirely by private individuals of the Rubicon-Soda Springs Property Owners Association.
 The Auburn Jeep Club recently acquired a small piece of private property on the trail.
 SMUD owns portions of the Spider Lake area.
 More here.

-But still, the road is a county road, mostly El Dorado County, but with both Placer and El Dorado County have asserted ownership on the Rubicon as a county road.
+But still, the road is a public road, mostly in El Dorado County, but with both Placer and El Dorado County have asserted right of way on the Rubicon as a public road (unmaintained).

 There are no sanitation facilities on the trail.
 You MUST use the concept of Pack it in; Pack it out!
 Bring a portable toilet.
 Pack it out (safely).

-In 2001, 35,000 folks were counted using the trail in just four months.
-They generated 70,000 pounds of human waste (with no place to hardly bury it, let alone safely leave it).
+In 2001, 35,000 user-days were estimated using the trail in just four months.
+They generated an estimated 70,000 pounds of human waste (with no place to hardly bury it, let alone safely leave it).
 We must pack it out.
 See my sanitation pages for more.

 Know Before You Go